parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Linear.Preconditioner.SMG.MaxIter    2

+*integer* **Solver.Linear.Preconditioner.SMG.NumPreRelax** 1 This key
-This key specifies the number of relaxations to take before coarsening in the specified preconditioner method.
+specifies the number of relaxations to take before coarsening in the specified preconditioner method.
 Note that this key is only relevant to the SMG multigrid preconditioner.
-Example Useage:

 .. container:: list